reemamush/Customer-Churn-/README.md

 This project analyzes customer churn in a telecom company using Power BI.
 It features data from a telecom client through the Retention Manager with the intent to minimize customer churn and boost customer retention.

 # Key Insights
--Customers with short-term contracts are more likely to leave than those who have mid to long-term contracts.
+--Customers with short-term contracts are more likely to leave than those who have mid to long-term contracts.
 -Customers who had 2 or more unresolved complaints regarding technical issues were also very likely to leave.
 -Customers who did not have access to online security services were also more likely to churn than others who did.
 -Of all the internet services provided by the company, a staggering 69% (1,290 subscribers) of those who churned were subscribed to the Fibre Optic Internet Service.